he-tiantian/CATs-Learning-Conjoint-Attentions-for-Graph-Neural-Nets/README.md

-A baseline implementation of Graph Conjoint Attention Networks (CATs) for semi-supervised node classification, that has been proposed in our paper:
+A baseline implementation of Graph Conjoint Attention Networks (CATs) for semi-supervised node classification, that have been proposed in our paper:

 Tiantian He, Yew-Soon Ong, and Lu Bai, "Learning Conjoint Attentions for Graph Neural Nets," NeurIPS 2021.